 For sound establishment, a well cultivated, firm, level seedbed is needed to ensure that the small clover seeds are drilled uniformly at a shallow depth of 10-15 mm.
-Use a roller prior to and after sowing.
+The use of a roller prior to and after sowing is essential.